-Professor Jennifer Berenson (Chair); Associate Professor Jason Hawke, Coordinators
+Professor Jennifer Berenson; Associate Professor Jason Hawke, Coordinators

 Study of the Classics and the Ancient Mediterranean World encompasses the cultures of the Ancient Near East (e.g., Egypt, Assyria and Persia) and of the Classical world (i.e., Greece and Rome).
 Students from any major may earn a concentration in Classics and the Ancient Mediterranean World by successfully completing (with a cumulative grade point average of at least 2.0) at least six units.
 Of these units, two must be in the same ancient language (Greek or Latin are offered regularly; Egyptian may be available through special tutorials with the permission of the professor).
 A third unit of an ancient language may be counted toward the concentration with the approval of the concentration coordinator.
 The remaining courses offered for the concentration must come from at least two different disciplines.
-In addition, no more than three courses from a student's major may apply to the concentration.
 Interested students should contact the concentration coordinators as soon as possible for help in identifying additional appropriate courses available on campus (including special topics, INQ courses and Intensive Learning courses) or through overseas studies programs.

 GREK 101, 102 Elementary Ancient Greek I, II

 LATN 101, 102 Elementary Latin I, II

 ARTH 150 Art, Culture, & Society I

 ARTH 220 Ancient Egyptian Art and Archaeology

-ARTH 222 Archaeology of Death in the Ancient Near East
+ARTH 222 The Archaeology of Death in the Ancient Near East

-ARTH 224 Encyclopedic Museum and Archaeological Ethics
+ARTH 224 The Encyclopedic Museum and Archaeological Ethic

 ARTH 291/391 Special Topics in Art History (as appropriate)

 HIST 110 Ancient World

 HIST 211 The Origins of War

 HIST 212 Ancient Greece

 HIST 213 Age of Alexander the Great

 HIST 214 Ancient Rome

 HIST 290 Special Studies (as appropriate)

 HIST 310 Issues in Ancient History

 HIST 490 Research Seminar (as appropriate)

 PHIL 251 Early Western Philosophy

 RELG 202 New Testament Christianities

 RELG 210 Early Christian Conflicts and Community Life

 ENGL 220 Special Topics (as appropriate)

-ENGL 260 World Literature (as appropriate)